turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 * Rust has an unusual `Some`/`None` construct for handling exceptions.
 * Mutable variables are declared with the `mut` keyword; variables without `mut` are immutable by default.
 * Only one or two lines near the end of each method actually modify our data.
 Most of this code deals with access control.
-* The imported global `env` contains the ID of the Near user calling the contract, plus various other useful tidbits.
+* The imported global `env` contains the ID of the NEAR user calling the contract, plus various other useful tidbits.

 ```rust
 #[near_bindgen]